Profitable Business Ideas

 5. Offer technical services in plumbing and hospitality sectors

-Local colleges such as the Kisii National Polytechnic graduate thousands of skilled workers every year.
+Various colleges and universities graduate thousands of skilled workers every year.

 Sadly, the job market is already saturated leaving them with no option but to start offering their skills for a living.